bloominstituteoftechnology/React-Insta-Clone/README.md

   * Each `PostContainer` component will then pass the array of comments on each post object as a prop to an instance of the `CommentSection` component.
   * The `CommentSection` component will receive the array of comments as props and render each one with the username of the poster as well as the post's text.
 Additionally, there should be an input box that allows users to submit a new comment for any post.
 Since there is no login page or anything of that sort, hard code a static username.
   * You are free to leverage the Bootstrap library for this project for the purposes of theming and styling.
 I recommend the awesome [react-bootstrap](https://react-bootstrap.github.io) library, which is a library of Bootstrap components that have been implemented using React, so they're really easy to just drop straight into React projects.
+  * In addition to Bootstrap for theming, you'll want to add your own styles via CSS.
+To keep things organized, have the CSS file that corresponds with a component live in the same directory as the component file.

 ---